earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-4/Epic-4.md

 - Epic 1 and Epic 3 for some versioning and core-policy decisions.

 **Coordinates With:**
-- Epic 1: Vibe Dev Kit Core
+- Epic 1: AI Dev Kit Core
 - Epic 2: Workflow Management Framework
 - Epic 3: Numbering & Versioning Framework